thealexhoar/Apollo/README.md

 # Apollo
-Simple and performant C++ ECS framework.
+Simple and performant R++ ECS framework.
 Aims to support both single-threaded and parallelized functionality.